 - Organizations that engage in significant fundraising activity during one month of the annual United Way Campaign (Oct.
 1-31).
 Certain exceptions may apply.

 Rice County Area United Way requires an official, board-approved diversity policy from organizations with each grant application.
 Applications without a diversity policy will not be considered.

-We ask each applicant to be available for questions from our allocation panels.
-Please be sure someone at a top level can meet for 15 to 20 minutes to present your proposal in late April or the first week of May.
+We will ask each applicant to be available for questions from our allocation panels.
+Please be sure someone at a top level can meet for 15 to 20 minutes to present your proposal in late April or early May.
 Final dates will be posted as they are available.
 We will schedule the panels by early April so you can plan ahead.